PRELUDE TO THE RESURRECTION

 Notice again that Jesus is speaking of the giving of eternal life to the body, to bodily immortality.
 The Christian religion has become so leavened with other religions, such as Gnosticism, that we think only of eternal life in our spirit.

-Notice also that Jesus said "no one can come to me."
-He did not say, no one can come to the Christian religion, or to the Scriptures."
-To be saved we have to come to the Man Himself.
-We won't do that unless the Father draws us.
+Notice also that Jesus said “no one can come to me.”
+He did not say, no one can come to the Christian religion, or to the Scriptures.
+To be saved, we must come to the Man Himself.
+We won’t do that unless the Father draws us.

 It occurs to me that multitudes in the Christian churches were never drawn to Christ by the Father.
 Perhaps they felt it was a good idea to try religion.
 Many of them do not seem to know the Man, only the beliefs and practices of their particular denomination.